Legorobotdude/dream-pixel-forge/README.md

 5. Adjust the generation parameters if needed:
    - Number of Steps: Higher values (30-50) generally produce better quality but take longer
    - Guidance Scale: Higher values (7.5-15) make the image more closely match the prompt
+   - Seed: Control the randomness of the generation
+     - Use -1 for a random seed each time
+     - Set a specific number for reproducible results
+     - The random dice button generates a new random seed
+   - Sampler: Select the algorithm used for the diffusion process
+     - Different samplers have different characteristics and speeds
+     - "Euler a" is a good default for most images
 6. Click "Generate Image" and wait for the result
 7. Use the "Save Image" button to save your generated image